 Jerry can hip flask

-Maintain festive spirit levels well into the new year with this jerry can hip flask.
-Made from stainless steel it has a 5oz capacity – about five and a half 25ml shots – and has ‘emergency fuel’ engraved on both sides.
+The first entry on our Christmas gift guide will help maintain festive spirit levels well into the new year.
+The jerry can hip flask is made from stainless steel it has a 5oz capacity – about five and a half 25ml shots – and has ‘emergency fuel’ engraved on both sides.
 There’s also room to have it personalised with up to three letters, or numbers, at no extra cost.
 We’ll swig to that.

 Shop at: Motor Sport magazine

 Destined to be worn while zipping around in a convertible, this chic Liberty silk scarf is one of four designs painted to commemorate the 2020 lockdown.
 Produced in a limited edition of just 100 and printed in Como, Italy, dahling, it features motifs taken from the Liberty archive beside uplifting messages.

 Shop at: Liberty

 No Christmas gift guide would be complete without a toy for young or young-at-heart petrolheads.
 This near-indestructible, the Turbo toy racing car by Playforever is a homage to the Formula 1 cars of the 1980s.
 Riding low to the ground on rubber tyres, No 8’s red and black bodywork is coated with a super glossy, super tough, UV finish.
 Suitable for children aged one year and above, but it has universal petrolhead appeal.

 Dedicate a wall to one of motorsport’s most legendary machines with this limited-edition poster of the Lancia Stratos HF.
 Dressed for the occasion in its iconic red, white and green 1974 Alitalia livery, the phenomenally successful rally car has been replicated using cutting-edge 3D modelling techniques for a limited edition run of 1000 prints (50 x 70cm).

 Classic car show biscuits